City of Alameda Guaranteed Income Pilot Program

 • How will program participants be notified/what will the enrollment process look like?

-• Following notification of program selection, participants will be provided one-on-one orientation sessions that include a program overview and walk participants through paperwork and other elements of the enrollment process.
+• Following notification of program selection, participants will be provided one-on-one orientation sessions that include a programmatic overview of Rise Up Alameda, walk participants through paperwork, and provide information to participants about existing benefits that may be impacted by enrollment in Rise Up Alameda.

-• Orientation sessions may include the creation of video content and/or other methods to effectively communicate information and enthusiasm for the GI Pilot Program.
+• Orientation sessions may include the creation of video content and/or other methods to effectively communicate information and enthusiasm for the Rise Up Alameda Program.

-• What steps will the GI Pilot Program take to limit the impacts on other benefits program participants receive?
+• What steps will Rise Up Alameda take to limit the impacts on other benefits program participants receive?

 • A major concern in creating any guaranteed income program is how it may affect other benefits a recipient may also be currently receiving such as health insurance (e.g. Medicaid/Medical), housing assistance (e.g. Section 8), and food assistance (e.g. SNAP/CalFresh).
-The primary goal of the Alameda GI Pilot Program is to provide participants with additional economic stability.
+The primary goal of Rise Up Alameda is to provide participants with additional economic stability.
 Therefore, program design will seek to limit any potential negative impacts on recipients’ economic situation due to participation in the program.
-Specifically, the GI Pilot Program will:
+Specifically, Rise Up Alameda will:

-• The City will work GI Pilot Program partners to provide accessible and transparent information, as well as case-by-case benefits counseling, about the potential loss of benefits due to participation in the Pilot Program.
+• The City will work with Operation Dignity to provide accessible and transparent information, as well as case-by-case benefits counseling, about the potential loss of benefits due to participation in Rise Up Alameda.

 • How will cash payments be disbursed?

-• What type of evalution of program participants will be implemented?
+• What type of evaluation of program participants will be implemented?